 Thirtieth State Legislature

 Regular Session of 2019

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Technology and the Arts and Judiciary and Labor that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 632, H.D.
-2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 632, H.D.
-2, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 621, S.D.
+1, and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,

 KARL RHOADS, Chair